SkeldJS/SkeldJS/spec/events.md

 * `player.leave` - Emitted when a player leaves.
 * `player.sethost` - Emitted when a player is made the host.
 * `player.scenechange` - Emitted when a player changes scene.
+* `player.spawn` - Emitted when a player fully spawns.

 ## GameData
 * `gamedata.addplayer` - Emitted when a player is added to GameData.